 Modern life begs to keep our attention focused on the moment at hand.
 It can be difficult to think ahead, but it’s important for your family.
 The wise virgins think ahead to the wedding event they are set to attend.
 We can apply this same principle to thinking about family needs from later today to years ahead.

-Thoughtful consideration of future needs in your family extends beyond just this day or this week.
+Consider future needs in your family.
+Talk about needs that extend beyond this day or this week.
 Do you plan to add a child to your family?
 What’s your family’s future plan for education?
 Do you think you’ll want to move to a new home someday?
 Talk with your spouse about what the future could hold.
 You'll both be glad you did.

 Be Prepared to be Different from Friends, Family, and Neighbors

 As parents, we tell our children to be independent and not always go with the crowd.
 Sometimes, we violate that principle with our financial decisions.
-It’s often easier to just do what everyone else does.
+It’s often easier to do what everyone else does.
 We often refer to this as “keeping up with the Joneses.”
-If you make a decision that has financial implications for your family, make it for the right reasons and not just because it’s what everyone else seems to be doing.
+If you make a decision that has financial implications for your family, make it for the right reasons.
+Don't make go down a path because it’s what everyone else seems to be doing.

 Take Action to Protect Your Family